Zahraa28/Object-Detection-with-YOLO/README.md

-🚦 Applied AI Lab – Project 3: Object Detection with YOLO
+# 🚦 Applied AI Lab – Project 3: Object Detection with YOLO

-📌 Project Overview
+## 📌 Project Overview

-This project is part of the Applied AI Lab series (Project 3/6).
+This project is part of the Applied AI Lab series Project 3/6
 The goal was to build an object detection model using YOLO to detect vehicles and traffic objects in images and videos.

 Key steps included: